denten-books/plain-text/0-intro.md

 world.
 Contemporary knowledge workers stare into rectangular black boxes for a considerable part of their days, suspecting, in the absence of other feedback, that their gaze is met in bad faith.
-Connecting theories of meaning-making to its practices offers a way out of the conundrum.
+Connecting theories of meaning-making to their practice offers a way out of the conundrum.
 Bad faith identifies a misalignment between thought and action.[^ln-sartre] The solution to connect "meaning" with "operational meaning" belongs to a species of pragmatism.
 William James articulated the approach concisely when he wrote that "reality